 March 30, 2020

 Both ships transit the Panama Canal and make their way toward South Florida.
-But a new wrinkle develops when Florida Governor Ron DeSantis says he will not be accepting the cruise ship in Florida because he doesn’t want the passengers “dumped” there and potentially clogging the local health systems.
-Both Zaandam and Rotterdam continue to steam towards Florida, expecting to arrive there on April 2.
+But a new wrinkle develops when Florida Governor Ron DeSantis says he will not accept the cruise ship in Florida because he doesn’t want the passengers “dumped” there and potentially clogging the local health systems.
+Zaandam and Rotterdam continue to steam towards Florida, expecting to arrive there on April 2.

 March 31, 2020

 At a press conference at the White House, President Donald J. Trump addresses a reporter who asks about Florida denying the cruise ship.

 Trump says, “They’re dying on the ship.
 I’m going to do what’s right, not only for us but for humanity.”
 The president says he plans to discuss the matter with Florida’s governor.